supabase-community/supabase-mcp/CONTRIBUTING.md

 1. Update the package version in `packages/mcp-server-supabase/package.json`.
 Follow [semver](https://semver.org/) guidelines for versioning.

-2. Update the MCP registry by running:
+2. Update `server.json` with the new version by running:

    ```shell
    pnpm registry:update
    ```

-This will update the `server.json` file with the new version.

 3. Download the `domain-verification-key.pem` from Bitwarden and place it in `packages/mcp-server-supabase/`.
 This will be used to verify ownership of the `supabase.com` domain during the login process.